BrianWhelanDublin/milestone-project-2/testing.md

             <img src="assets/images/readme/testing/cy-booking/complete-form-two.png" alt="image of booking form submit test" width="300px" height="480px" />
         </div>

-  - For each destination selected I then run tests to confirm the destination and package input had been filled correctly, and that correct changes were made to the navigation menu.
+  - For each destination selected I then ran tests to confirm, the destination and, the package input have both been filled out correctly, and that the correct changes were made to the navigation menu.

-    - Visit page containig the destination code.
+    - Visit page containing the destination code.
     - Check the navigation for the correct changes.
     - Check the destination input contains the correct destination.
-    - Open page for each package code and check the package input contains the correct text.
+    - Open the page for each package code and check the package input contains the correct text.
     - <div float="left">
         <h4>Dubai Booking Tests</h4>
           <img src="assets/images/readme/testing/cy-booking/dubai-booking-testnav.png" alt="image of dubai booking nav test" width="300px" height="380px" />